rdpzg/rdpzg/README.md

 - 👋 Hi, I’m @rdpzg
-- 👀 I’m interested in mobile app development
+- 👀 I’m interested in Web and mobile app development
 - 🌱 I’m currently learning Kotlin
 - 💞️ I’m looking to collaborate on Android projects
 - 📫 How to reach me?
 PM